WRITE Program Requirements

 We also hope students will have an opportunity to work with adult and geriatric patients in other settings, particularly by taking advantage of the opportunity WRITE offers to follow patients they meet in clinic.
 Seeing those patients in the hospital, making nursing home and home visits, and visiting subspecialists with patients can all be very high-yield.
 Students may also benefit from working directly with subspecialists, hospitalists, or in emergency department settings but this does not meet the core requirement for primary care internal medicine.

-WRITE students must take their final exam during WRITE.
+WRITE students who start WRITE prior to completing the inpatient IM clerkship will take their IM exam at the end of the inpatient experience in the Greater Puget Sound area.
+WRITE.
+Students who are at their WRITE site after completing their inpatient IM clerkship will take their final exam during WRITE.
 Because the exam is created and monitored by the National Board of Medical Examiners, students must take it at a site where appropriate proctoring is available.
-Students who have not already been in contact with Carmelita to determine their site selection for the exam should contact her at email@example.com no later than 6 weeks into WRITE session to ensure sufficient time to make arrangements.
+Students who have not already been in contact with Carmelita to determine their site selection for the exam should contact her at firstname.lastname@example.org no later than 6 weeks into WRITE session to ensure sufficient time to make arrangements.